HeshamEL-Shreif/Sentiment-Analysis-with-LSTM/README.md

 # Sentiment Analysis with Custom Text Classifier

 This repository contains an end-to-end sentiment analysis pipeline using custom deep learning models implemented in PyTorch.
-It includes training, validation, inference, and visualization of performance metrics for text classification.
+It includes training, inference, and visualization of performance metrics for text classification.

 ## Project Description